-The use of video security systems is a tool to reduce unlawful activities in public places, and discourages vandalism, graffiti, and theft by assisting police officers in identifying unlawful offenders.
+The Longwood University Police Department oversees the video surveillance cameras on campus.
+These video security systems are a tool to reduce unlawful activities in public places, and discourages vandalism, graffiti, and theft by assisting police officers in identifying unlawful offenders.
 Longwood University operates over three hundred cameras across campus.